Is kissing before marriage a sin, okay or not wise according to the Bible?

 And He said to him, “YOU SHALL LOVE THE LORD YOUR GOD WITH ALL YOUR HEART, AND WITH ALL YOUR SOUL, AND WITH ALL YOUR MIND.”
 Matthew 22:37 (NASB)

 What should you do if your boyfriend or girlfriend wants to kiss and does not care about pleasing God?
-The answer is to explain that you are keeping your self for marriage and/or respond with one the following (for suggestions):
+The answer is to explain that you are keeping yourself for the man or woman you will marry, you desire to be a godly man or woman or respond with one the following (for suggestions):

 – Please stop!
 I do not believe in kissing before marriage.
 Why don’t you?”